studiomohawk/jekyll-theme-the_minimum/README.markdown

 * If you don't know how to use Jekyll go [Jekyll page](https://github.com/mojombo/jekyll)
 * Most of things you can do with this theme is presented at \_posts/001-post-example.markdown
 * If you want to use image in your article, theme includes [jekyll-postfiles](https://github.com/indirect/jekyll-postfiles) plugin go visit the page to learn how to use it
-* If you want add styles, you should eidt style.less. if you need to add stylesheet then remember to put stylesheet file name in master.css
+* If you want add styles, you should edit style.less. if you need to add stylesheet then remember to put stylesheet file name in master.css
 * If you have questions, you can do so at [issue page](https://github.com/studiomohawk/jekyll-theme-the_minimum/issues)

 ## Code I didn't write